Greatest Literature banner

 I really don't know why a Jew is mentioned here at all.
 I can think of both innocent and malevolent interpretations of this sentence.
 Just as with Shakespeare's depiction of Shylock in The Merchant of Venice, one can put pieces of evidence together to show the author is a raving racist or put other interpretative bits together to show he's an undiscriminating humanitarian.

 In these situations, the only fair course is to consider the work as a whole, to determine whether it is hurtful toward one group of people or is meant to heal divisions among us.
 In the case of Shakespeare, there is no doubt The Merchant of Venice is a work of understanding, promoting mercy among humankind.
 With The Thirty-Nine Steps it is not so easy to say.
 At best it is neutral.
-At worst it reveals unattractive prejudices prevalent at the time.
+At worst it displays unattractive prejudices prevalent at the time.
 I doubt anyone is going to become an anti-Semite after reading Scudder's diatribe, but it does provide some ammunition to anti-Semites willing to take support from out-of-context quotations.
 You can argue about whether Buchan can be held accountable for that.

 Buchan was obviously a very conservative gentleman and likely as insensitive to racial stereotypes of the time as he was to the class stereotypes in his novels.
 Today a writer would be more careful—as soon as the keys J-E-W are pressed on his keyboard he would immediately consider any ramifications and misunderstandings that might be associated with them.
 And this is a good thing.
-Whether Buchan was innocently unaware of the impact of his characters' remarks or he was hinting at his own secret views, I do not know.
+Whether Buchan was innocently unaware of the impact of his characters' remarks or whether he was hinting at his own secret views, I do not know.

 Buchan as a public figure was noted as an opponent of Nazism and a supporter of Jewish causes, at least in his later life, so I lean toward the more benevolent interpretation.
 But who knows what lay deep in his heart in 1914 when he was writing The Thirty-Nine Steps?